Her (2013 film): Plot

-In a near future Los Angeles, Theodore Twombly is a lonely, introverted man who works for a business that has professional writers compose letters for people who are unable to write letters of a personal nature themselves.
-Depressed because of his impending divorce from his childhood sweetheart Catherine, Theodore purchases an operating system upgrade that includes a virtual assistant with artificial intelligence, designed to adapt and evolve.
-He decides that he wants the AI to have a feminine voice, and she names herself Samantha.
+In 2025 in Los Angeles, Theodore Twombly is a lonely, introverted man who works at beautifullyhandwrittenletters.com, a business that has professional writers compose letters for people who cannot write letters of a personal nature on their own.
+Depressed because of his impending divorce from his childhood sweetheart Catherine, Theodore purchases a copy of OS¹, an artificially intelligent operating system developed by Element Software, designed to adapt and evolve according to the user's interactions.
+He decides he wants the OS to have a feminine voice, and she names herself Samantha.
 Theodore is fascinated by her ability to learn and grow psychologically.
 They bond over discussions about love and life, including Theodore's reluctance to sign his divorce papers.

-Samantha convinces Theodore to go on a blind date with a woman that a friend has been trying to set him up with.
+Samantha convinces Theodore to go on a blind date with a woman with whom a friend has been trying to set him up.
 The date goes well, but when Theodore hesitates to promise to see her again, she insults him and leaves.
-While talking about relationships with Samantha, Theodore explains that he briefly dated his neighbor Amy in college, but they are now just friends and Amy is married to their mutual friend Charles.
+While discussing relationships with Samantha, Theodore explains that he briefly dated his neighbor Amy in college, but they are now just friends and Amy is married to their mutual friend Charles.
 After a verbal sexual encounter, Theodore and Samantha develop a relationship that reflects positively in Theodore's writing and well-being, and in Samantha's enthusiasm to grow and learn.
 Amy later reveals that she is divorcing Charles after a trivial fight.
-She admits to Theodore that she has befriended a feminine AI that Charles left behind, and Theodore also confesses that he is dating his operating system's AI.
+She admits to Theodore that she has befriended a feminine OS that Charles left behind, and Theodore also confesses that he is dating his OS.

 Theodore meets with Catherine to sign their divorce papers.
-When he mentions Samantha, Catherine is appalled that he is romantically attracted to a "computer" and accuses him of being incapable of handling real human emotions.
-Sensing that Catherine's words have lingered in Theodore's mind, Samantha suggests using a sex surrogate, Isabella, to simulate Samantha so that they can be physically intimate.
+When he mentions Samantha, Catherine is appalled that he is romantically attracted to a "computer" and accuses him of being unable to handle real human emotions.
+Sensing that Catherine's words have lingered in Theodore's mind, Samantha engages a volunteer sex surrogate, Isabella, to stimulate Theodore so that they can be physically intimate.
 Theodore reluctantly agrees, but is overwhelmed by the strangeness of the encounter and sends a distraught Isabella away, causing tension between himself and Samantha.